StacyWilliams/webdb-i-challenge/queries.md

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted

+select distinct city
+from customers
+group by city

 ## (Stretch) Find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name

+select * from suppliers
+where length(SupplierName) > 20